mgonzalezo/Openshift-Day-2-Operator-conan/README.md

 1. **"No CSV file found"**
    - Ensure you've downloaded the CSV export from Red Hat Product Pages
-   - Verify the file is in the same directory as the script
+   - Verify the file is in the `kb/` folder (or current directory as fallback)
-   - The tool looks for files starting with "Product-Pages-Export"
+   - The tool looks for files starting with "Product-Pages-Export" in the `kb/` folder first

 2. **"No future releases found"**
    - The tool only shows releases with GA dates after the current date